apawsey/docs/overview.md

 ### URS

- - An Administrator should be able to configure which login options will be available for users
+ - An System Administrator should be able to configure which login options will be available for users
  - A Visitor should be login using a mobile phone number
  - A Visitor should be create an account using a mobile phone number
  - A Visitor should be able to create an account with their email address and a password